How to Fix a Cluttered Website

 When it comes to web design, less is more.
-When your website is streamlined and well organised and contains only the most important information, it will be much more successful.
+Your website will be much more successful when it is streamlined, well organised and contains only the most important information.
 But how do you know if it’s time to fix a cluttered website?
 If your website has gotten cluttered out of control, then here are some tips for redesigning it:

 Distance Yourself From Your Website

 Sometimes when we look at something every day, we get so used to it that we fail to notice its flaws.
 Try to avoid looking at your company’s website for at least a week.
 This will create a bit of distance which will help you see it objectively.

 After a week, navigate to the website and imagine that you are a customer looking at it for the first time.
 What stands out?
 What is your eye drawn to first?
 Your design should instantly lead your viewers into an interaction with the website and your business, but if the design is cluttered and unfocused this will not happen.